wellspringcp/wellspring/15-torts-and-coordination/15-04-workplace-health-and-safety.md

 #### Burden of proof:

-The burden of proof shall lie with the plaintiffs to prove that the harm complained of does in fact constitute a harm.
+The burden of proof shall lie with the plaintiffs to prove that the alleged hazard complained of does in fact constitute a potential or actual harm.

 Upon judgment proceeding for the employees:
 - They shall have redress in the form of declaratory relief, that the alleged hazard is in fact a hazard.